 - Your child's school program begins at 9:30 a.m.
-Duty people and children should come promptly upstairs at 9:15 a.m.
-Parents and children are asked to wait in the hallway until the door opens except on your duty days.
+A staggered drop-off will start at 9:15 a.m.
 Please keep the door closed as the teachers will open when the program is ready to commence.
 It is encouraged that your child visits the washroom and washes hands before entering the classroom. - Always notify the teachers if someone other than the person dropping off is picking up.
-That person must be on the child's file as an eligible release person. - Dismissal is 11:45 a.m., please be on time.
+That person must be on the child's file as an eligible release person. - Dismissal will start at 12:15 p.m. until 12:30 p.m.; please be on time.
 It is difficult for the children to sit and wait at this time.
-Failure to pick up your child(ren) on time may result in a \$10.00 fine.
+Failure to pick up your child(ren) on time may result in a \$10.00 fine (for each late pick-up).
 In the event you are delayed, please call the school to notify the teachers.
-If you have the need to pick your child up early, please notify the teachers at drop-off time. - Parents must pick up children at the door at going home times.
+If you have the need to pick your child up during program time, please notify the teachers at drop-off time. - Parents must pick up children at the door at going home times.
 No child is allowed through the door without an adult and there is to be no running or shouting in the halls. - Once you have picked up your child, the child becomes your responsibility.